erdii/enhancements/enhancements/E-0001-secret-handling.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

-- Users deploying a package want to be able to pull package images from private registries, by supplying a reference to an existing secret object containing a valid pull secret.
+- Users deploying a package want to be able to pull package images from private registries.
-- Users crafting a package want to be able to declare secret references, and dynamically reference them with an alias name.
+- Package authors want the ability to declare secrets used within the package.
+- Secret references are used to not duplicate sensitive information through PKO APIs.
 - Users deploying a package want to be able to pass secret references into the package templating engine.
 - Users deploying a cluster-package don't want to worry about copying secrets into newly-created namespaces (and updating/deleting them, too).